 During the peak of the dry season, temperatures can soar to extremely high temperatures – typically above 35°C. For some respite, you can head to the coast where the cool ocean breeze can make conditions easy to tolerate, yet the humidity is much the same.

 With little rain and low humidity, landscapes become barren and water is scarce.
-Taking necessary precaution during this time is extremely important – avoiding the midday sun, using high factor sun cream and staying suitably hydrated.
+Taking necessary precautions during this time is extremely important – avoiding the midday sun, using high-factor sun cream and staying suitably hydrated.

 During the wet season, as you can imagine, landscapes bursts into life.
 This can be a wonderful time to explore national parks and catch a glimpse of the awe-inspiring native wildlife.

 However, in the wettest months – the period of long rains – you can expect some resorts, attractions and national park trails to be closed or access restricted.

 With a population of over 55 million people, Tanzania is one of the most diverse countries in Africa – home to more than 100 ethnic communities, including the Maasai.
 Culturally, the country has much to offer its residents, with a wonderful mix of African, European, Arab and Indian influences.